 Developers

 Any application that integrates with Nym sends its traffic through the Mixnet via a Nym client.
-The right integration path depends on two factors: environment and architecture.
+The right product depends on two factors: your environment (where your code runs) and your architecture (whether you control both sides of the communication).

 Environment